Site icon The Daily Signal

 7. ‘White Guy Tacos’

-Walz appears to have even misled the American people about his pallet.
+Walz appears to have even misled the American people about his palate.
 In an online video, he apparently stated that “black pepper” is the spiciest food he eats, although Walz has a taste for spicy food.

 In the video, Walz gestures toward a table and tells Kamala Harris, “I have white guy tacos.”